Ravi-Kumar-Yadav-6289/Data_Collection/README.md

-# Amazon-Reviews-Extraction
+# Web Scraping
-Script to extract amazon reviews.
+Script to extract data from website.